integeruser/jgltut/README.md

 - Java SE Development Kit 7
 - [LWJGL 2.9.1](http://sourceforge.net/projects/java-game-lib/files/Official%20Releases/LWJGL%202.9.1/)

-Working with previous versions of these software requires minor fixes to the code.
+Working with previous versions of these software requires minor adjustments to the code.

 Common steps to get the code running: